Supplement to the exhibition catalogue

 The addition of the new bracketed inscription “Sold by Iohn King at the Globe in the Poultry' and King's number 28.” makes it clear that this is a reissue of the plate and leaves all other acknowledgements in place, although the folio number has been removed from the top right with a new one at the bottom.
 John King was a large publisher who had purchased this and many other seventeenth-century plates from artists and engravers and passed the collected plates and business on to his son.
 However the copy of the print in the Tate which only acknowledges Barlow as the originating artist is clearly a new plate which has significant additional tonal work added (note the different sky) with most of this added as engraving, it seems, rather than etching.
 In addition, it is a reverse of the original plate which is the common outcome when a new plate is made from a print as source.
 The same reversal applies to the version of the image in the Rijksmuseum in Amsterdam.
 However this copy of the original image does acknowledge the original artist F. B. along with the new artist J. Gole exc; This is the Dutch artist Jacob Gole (1660-1737) who published and engraved the work; also noting his copyright privileges in Holland with cum privileg. ord.
 Holland. &. “with privilege for the Dutch Republic”

 The description of this print in both the British Museum and the Rijksmuseum catalogues refer to the swallows as chickens.
 This is an inexcusable lack of observation considering the folio this print belongs to includes several prints with chickens and indeed finches or swallows along with doves - in one case all of these in the same print by Barlow and Place as above.
-Such a description also misses the subject of this depiction; namely, the usual farmer’s drama at poultry feeding time when wild birds soon learn the time of the ritual and swoop in, the rooster’s posturing is aimed at the inevitable, invincible intruders.
-(This seems a reminder of the dangers of reading the Latin text and not the print image)
+Such a description also misses the subject of this depiction; namely, the usual farmer’s drama at poultry feeding time when wild birds would quickly learn the time of the ritual and swoop in, the rooster’s posturing is aimed at the inevitable, invincible intruders.
+(This also serves as a reminder of the dangers of reading the Latin text and not the print image)

 The Reproductive Print